Canon EOS 40D Review – DSLR designed for enthusiasts and semi-pros

 The WFT-E3/E3A wireless transmitter, which now functions as a vertical grip, is the most exciting new addition to the accessory lineup.
 It combines two functions into one convenient package.
 When attached to the EOS 40D, it offers all of the standard controls found on vertical grips, in addition, to connecting through WiFi, wired Ethernet, and USB storage.

 It comes with its own BP-511 battery, which, according to the manufacturer, will last just as long (when used continuously) as the battery included in the camera.
-The WFT-E3 is equipped with a built-in web server that enables HTTP viewing of photographs and remote shutter release.
-It also supports a variety of protocols, including FTP and PTP (remote control).
+The WFT-E3 has a built-in web server that enables HTTP viewing of photographs and remote shutter release.
+It supports various protocols, including FTP and PTP (remote control).
 Doors for the compartments that are weatherproof

-It appears that while Canon has now weatherproofed the battery and storage compartment doors (water and dust can’t enter these compartments when the doors are closed), other areas such as buttons and dials aren’t fully weatherproofed as they are on the EOS-1D series.
+While Canon has now weatherproofed the battery and storage compartment doors (water and dust can’t enter these compartments when the doors are closed), other areas, such as buttons and dials, aren’t fully weatherproofed.
+They are on the EOS-1D series.
 We are looking for exact clarification on this point.
 Therefore, although the weatherproofing of the EOS 40D is an upgrade over that of the EOS 30D, it does not appear to be up to the requirements of the EOS-1D.

 Larger 3.0 “LCD monitor

 The Canon EOS 40D features a Live Perspective mode that, once enabled, may be used by pressing the SET button.
-This model provides a real ‘Through the Lens’ view of the scene in front of the camera.
-The AF-ON button may be used to enable the optional autofocus feature.
+This model provides a real ‘Through the Lens’ View of the scene in front of the camera.
+In addition, the AF-ON button may be used to enable the optional autofocus feature.

-When this button is pressed, the mirror will temporarily lower in order to acquire focus, and then it will rise again in order to restore the live view.
-Magnification (five or ten times), information display, exposure simulation, and silent shooting are some of the other Live View capabilities (a quieter but delayed mirror movement is used).
+When this button is pressed, the mirror will temporarily lower to acquire focus, then it will rise again to restore the live View.
+Magnification (five or ten times), information display, exposure simulation, and silent shooting are other Live View capabilities (a quieter but delayed mirror movement is used).

 Display of Information Regarding Shooting